dlang-tour/chinese/multithreading/message-passing.md

 # Message Passing

-Instead of dealing with threads and doing synchronization yourself D allows to use *message passing* as a means to leverage the power of multiple cores.
+Instead of dealing with threads and doing synchronization yourself, D allows you to use *message passing* to take advantage of multiple cores.
 Threads communicate with *messages* - which are arbitrary values - to distribute work and synchronize themselves.
 They don't share data by design which avoids the common problems of multi-threading.

-All functions that implement message passing in D can be found in the [`std.concurrency`](https://dlang.org/phobos/std_concurrency.html) module. `spawn` creates a new *thread* based on a user-defined function:
+All D's message passing functions can be found in the [`std.concurrency`](https://dlang.org/phobos/std_concurrency.html) module. `spawn` creates a new *thread* based on a user-defined function: